 3. Know your credit limits.

-7. Create your online account.Being able to access your credit card account from the internet makes life easier.
+7. Create your online account.Being able to access your credit card account from the internet makes life easier, especially when you conduct more business online than off.
 You can conveniently check your balance, make payments, and monitor your account activity.
 All the major credit card issuers let you register your account online and some have extra perks with the online account, like payment planners or spending analyzers.
 Your credit card issuer may even have a smartphone app that makes it easier to access your account anytime and anywhere.

 8. Decide if you want paperless statements.Paperless statements or e-billing is another option offered by most major credit card issuers.
 Instead of getting a paper statement in the mail, you’d get an email letting you know your statement is ready.
 Then, you can logon to your online account to view your statement and make your payment.
 Visit your credit card issuer’s site to see if paperless billing is available and to sign up.
 Keep in mind that once you sign up for paperless billing you will no longer get a statement in the mail.

 If you’re the type to forget that the bills are due every month or you would like the ease of not having to worry about your payment, you may be able to set up autopay for your new credit card.
 With automatic payments, you can set up a payment amount and date that your payments will be made every month.